robertangeles/repo-ai-prompts/write-culinary-recipe.md

      4. Texture and weight of the food
      5. Any sauces or seasonings
      6. Regional pairing traditions, if applicable
    - Based on your analysis, provide a comprehensive wine pairing recommendation.
+Simulate a debate between three opposing Sommelier who belong to the top 0.1% and synthesize their views.
 Your recommendation should include:
      1. The specific wine varietal or style you recommend
      2. The region or country of origin for the wine
      3. Characteristics of the wine that complement the dish